Melding Wildlife Surveys to Improve Conservation Inference: Acknowledgements

 \section{Acknowledgements}

+We thank a multitude of landowners in Kansas for allowing access on their properties to conduct the ground counts.
 The ground survey data were collected by the KDWP.
 A special thanks to Dana Peterson and Elisabeth Teige for reformatting the Kansas ground survey data for our analysis.
-We acknowledge the assistance of the WEST crew members and pilots.
-We thank a large number of landowners in the region for allowing access on their properties to conduct the ground counts. \\ \\ \textbf{Funding statement}: The aerial and ground surveys which are the subject of this research article have been financed, in part, with federal funds from the Fish and Wildlife Service, a division of the United States Department of Interior, and administered by the Kansas Department of Wildlife and Parks.
-The contents and opinions, however, do not necessarily reflect the views or policies of the United States Department of Interior or the Kansas Department of Wildlife and Parks. \\
+We acknowledge the assistance of the WEST crew members and pilots. \\ \textbf{Data availability}: Data are available upon request from KDWP. \\ \textbf{Funding statement}: The aerial and ground surveys which are the subject of this research article have been financed, in part, with federal funds from the Fish and Wildlife Service, a division of the United States Department of Interior, and administered by the Kansas Department of Wildlife and Parks.
+The contents and opinions, however, do not necessarily reflect the views or policies of the United States Department of Interior or the Kansas Department of Wildlife and Parks.
+We thank Charles Rewa and the USDA NRCS as well as Liza Rossi and Colorado Parks and Wildlife for support and funding. \\